 We offer two primary layout options:

-• Community style: This option offers plenty of variations (including private bedrooms).
-CSU’s community-style living spaces all have three things in common: a slightly larger room, a community bathroom centrally located on each floor, and a lower price point.
+- Community style: CSU’s community-style living spaces all have three things in common: a slightly larger room, a community bathroom centrally located on each floor, and a lower price point.

-Check out all of our layout options by browsing through the 3D floor plans.
+Check out all of our layout options by browsing through each residence hall’s photos, floor plans, and 360-degree room tours.

 A few things to consider as you select your top choices: